 (5) the registrar10,

 on matters within their professional competence arising in connection with any matter which he or, as the case may be, the committee is considering11.
-Medical assessors also have such other functions as may be conferred on
+Medical assessors also have such other functions

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.